eclipse-theia/theia-website/src/docs/theia_ai.md

 }
 ```

-As shown in the following video, we first ask Sonnet-3.7 a fairly difficult question without thinking mode enabled.
+As shown in the following video, we first ask the model a fairly difficult question without thinking mode enabled.
 It responds quickly but with an incorrect answer.
 We then switch to a new chat session and enable thinking mode via a chat-specific setting.
 This time, the model takes noticeably longer to respond.
 To keep the video short, we switch to a previously completed session with the same setting, and it arrives at the correct solution.

 <video controls>
   <source src="../../thinking-mode-example.webm" type="video/webm">